PackProject/Kokeshi/README.md

 The default build target is the debug configuration.
 To disable debug features such as logging/assertions, run `make` with `NDEBUG=1`.

+The patched DOL and your code modules are output in the `build/` directory, and are also automatically installed into the `romfs` folder(s) for ease of testing.

 ## Troubleshooting

 ### "Baserom is missing or could not be opened"